Keeping 1st level and 2nd level IT support teams in sync

 Let's take a look at a situation that makes collaboration between an organization's 1st- and 2nd-level support team difficult.
 I'm sure some of you have experienced these pain points before.
 A typical support infrastructure might look like this:

-Common support infrastructures use JIRA Service Desk to communicate with customers while 2nd-level support teams use JIRA.
+Common support infrastructures use JIRA Service Management to communicate with customers while 2nd-level support teams use JIRA.

 - Option #2: The developer (2nd-level support team) could stick to their own JIRA environment.
 In this case, the 1st-level support agent would have to inform them through other communication channels (email or chat).
 The developer would then have to manually create a corresponding issue in their own JIRA system.
 After resolving the issue, the developer would have to inform the 1st-level support agent who would then in turn have to relay any information to the customer.
 Unfortunately this method is slow, error-prone, and extremely inefficient.